 For example, if you select Universal, the association objects are only available when the Active Directory Domain is functioning in Native Mode or above.
+To create an association object:

-- 1 In the Console Root (MMC) window, right-click a container.

-- 2 Select New Dell RAC Object.
+- 1 In the Console Root (MMC) window, right-click a container. - 2 Select New $\rightarrow$ Dell RAC Object.

 This opens the New Object window.

 - 3 Type a name for the new object.

 - 4 Select Association Object.

-- 5 Select the scope for the Association Object.
+- 5 Select the scope for the Association Object and click OK.

-- 6 Click OK